Q: How did the Graphic Communications International Union (GCIU) originally merge with the Teamsters Union?

 Q: If the GCC is no longer part of the Teamsters, what’s the GCC’s future?

-Q: What can GCC members do to stop this power grab and change the direction of the GCC?
+Q: What can GCC members do to stop this power grab and remain members of the Teamsters?

-A: Sign authorization and membership cards when asked to do so by IBT Organizers.
-This will permit the IBT to file a petition with the NLRB to allow you to vote for IBT representation with your employer.
+A: Sign authorization and membership cards when asked to do so by IBT organizers.
+This will permit the IBT to file a petition with the NLRB to allow you to vote for Teamsters representation with your employer.